yuvipanda/jupyter-sshd-proxy/README.md

 `brew install websocat` works on Mac OS, and pre-built binaries [are available](https://github.com/vi/websocat/releases) for all other operating systems.

+### Start your server

+`jupyter-sshd` only works after you start your JupyterHub server.
+So, start your server!

 ### Create a JupyterHub Token

 We will need to create a JupyterHub token for authentication.